tizonia/tizonia-openmax-il/README.md

 ## Configuration

-To use *Spotify*, *Google Play Music*, *SoundCloud*, *Dirble* and *Plex* introduce your credentials in Tizonia's config file (see instructions inside the file for more information):
+To use *Spotify*, *Google Play Music*, *SoundCloud*, *Dirble* and *Plex* introduce your credentials in Tizonia's config file (see instructions inside this file for more information):

 ```bash